cmss13-devs/web/rules.md

 - Xenos sitting next to the dropship landing pad to attack right as the Marines open the doors.
 - Xenos melting every colony wall in a specific location to remove a building/defensive point.
 - Xenos walling in marine or xeno bodies to prevent them from being recovered.
+    - Where bodies fall within natural defense lines this is acceptable.
 - Killing small hosts as survivor before marines land.
     - This is explicitly a rulebreak exclusively due to the extensive impact this has on roundstart balance.
 - Surrounding a comms tower entirely with reinforced walls to prevent Xenos attacking it without T3s.